Set Algorithms

 2. Sets do not need to be stored in "set" containers

-The sets we’re talking about here do not need to be stored in a container specifically designed for sets, such as a std::unordered_set or a std::set.
+The sets we’re discussing here do not need to be stored in a container specifically designed for sets, such as a std::unordered_set or a std::set.

 A set is a more generic concept than a type of container.
 Whilst a set can be contained in a std::set, it doesn’t need to be.
 A set can be stored in an array, linked list, or a wide range of other possible containers.